-Natural Flooring for Kitchens
+Natural Flooring for Bathrooms

 Bathrooms traditionally are where you’ll find the highest moisture content of the house.
 It’s important to carefully consider the material you choose for a bathroom.
 If you are dealing with a half bath, where there is no tub or shower you have more options than in a full service bathroom.
 Where there is water there is also a risk for hidden damage beneath surface layers where wood can rot and mold and mildew like to grow.